-New Transitional Encampment and Safe Parking Programs Ordinance
+Transitional Encampment and Safe Parking Programs Ordinance

 This new ordinance seeks to establish multiple new homeless encampments on public property in the City of Santa Cruz.

-New “Just Cause for Tenant Evictions” and “Relocation Assistance for Displaced Tenants” Ordinances
+“Just Cause for Tenant Evictions” and “Relocation Assistance for Displaced Tenants” Ordinances

 Two new ordinances drawn from Measure M impose "just cause for eviction” laws on nearly every residential property in Santa Cruz.
 While the intent is good, harmful side-effects outweigh benefits.
 Here is the full text of the two ordinances, key portions are discussed below in two sections, the first being for 2019-01 and the second section being for 2018-20.
+2019-01 passed a first Council vote but the Council did not take a second required vote to put it into effect.
+Ordinance 2018-20 did pass and is in effect.

 Ordinance No. 2019-01 - Just Cause for Tenant Evictions